celesteh/Immrama/help/laptop-desktop-computer.md

 * Disable your screen saver
 * Set your screen not to dim for at least the planned duration of the piece
 * If your device is connected to a projector, it is not necessary to mirror displays.
 You may open a web browser in a second projector screen and also have a web browser open in the screen in front of you.
-* This piece has been tested with Firefox and Chrome and should also work with Safari and recent versions of Internet Explorer.
+* This piece has been tested with Firefox, Chrome and Safari 11.0.
+It should also work with recent versions of Internet Explorer.
 If you have problems with the score not looking or functioning correctly, please download and use a recent version of Firefox.
+Some users may wish to run more than one browser at a time and switch between them if one of them stops working.

+### Apple Users

+* Open system preferences
+* Go to network
+* Create a new network location
+* Turn off and unlist all interfaces aside from WiFi
+* Make sure WiFi is turned on
+* Unselect the checkbox next to 'Ask to join new networks'
+* Clicking on the advanced button will bring up a new panel.
+The left-most tab is 'Wi-Fi'
+* Under the Wi-Fi tab is a list of preferred networks.
+Once you join Immrama in the next step, put it at the top of the list.
+ * Later on, if your computer keeps changing to a different network, you may need to temporarily remove other networks.
+See the troubleshooting section further down.
+ * Some users will find Safari to be the most reliable web browser for displaying the piece.
+It is possible to run Firefox and Safari at the same time and switch between them if one of them stops updating.

 ## Joining the network